 A lot of research has been carried out into prostate cancer screening in recent years.
 A review of 6 large prostate cancer screening trials reported in 2010.
 It found that screening increased the number of men diagnosed with early stage prostate cancer.
-But screening didn't reduce deaths from prostate cancer or help men to live longer.
+But screening didn't reduce deaths from prostate cancer.
 A 20 year Swedish study reported in 2011.
 It also found that prostate cancer screening in the general population has very limited benefit.

-The study found that fewer men died from prostate cancer when they had screening.
-But many doctors and researchers feel that it still doesn't tell us whether this outweighs the side effects of treatment, such as impotence and incontinence.
+The ERSPC study found that fewer men died from prostate cancer when they had screening.
+But many doctors and researchers feel that it still doesn't tell us whether this benefit outweighs the side effects of treatment, such as impotence and incontinence.
+The screening also used a lot of resources.
 The researchers said that to prevent one death from prostate cancer over the 11 years, 1,055 men had to be invited for screening, with 37 cancers being found.

 A similar study in the US is called the Prostate, Lung, Colorectal and Ovarian (PLCO) cancer screening trial.
 For prostate cancer it involved 76,000 men aged 55 to 74.
 Half of the men in the study were offered a yearly PSA test for 6 years.
 After 10 years the researchers found that more men in the screening group were diagnosed with prostate cancer than in the other group.
 But the number of men in each group who died was very similar.

-So we don't know yet whether it is helpful to regularly screen men for prostate cancer.
-Researchers are trying to find tests that are better than the PSA test in the hope that this will make screening more worthwhile.
+So currently it does not look as though it is helpful to regularly screen men for prostate cancer.
+Researchers are trying to find tests that are better than the PSA test in the hope that this will make screening more helpful.